Skip to main content

 1. Viral Persistence

-The virus or its spike protein may still be hiding in tissue reservoirs (gut, lymph, nervous tissue), keeping the immune system in a chronic search and destroy mode.
+The virus or its spike protein may still be hiding in tissue reservoirs (gut, lymph, nervous tissue), keeping the immune system in a chronic state of high alert.
 This drains energy at a cellular level and drives ongoing inflammation.

 2. Microclots